MatheusCrispim/Touristando-API/README.md

 # Touristando-API

-This API was developed for the purpose of providing information for the [Touristando](https://github.com/MatheusCrispim/Touristando)
+This API was developed for the purpose of providing information for the [Touristando](https://github.com/MatheusCrispim/Touristando) App

 ## Dependencies